Tommy Purcell

 Tommy Purcell (1921–1949) was an Irish sportsperson.
 He played hurling with his local club Moycarkey–Borris and was a member of the Tipperary senior inter-county team in the 1940s.
 Purcell won a set of All-Ireland and Munster winners' medals at senior level with Tipperary in 1945.

+On St Patrick's Day in 1949, Purcell was one of three hurlers from Tipperary on the winning Munster Railway Cup team; he was a wingback.
+It was his last game.
+He died the following September.